Bev Perdue: Governor's Task Force on Eugenics Compensation

+Funding education

 Gov. Bev Perdue called on the General Assembly to temporarily restore a fraction of a penny to the state sales tax to reverse deep and unnecessary cuts to education.

-- Pre-K expansion
+Pre-K expansion

 North Carolina Governor Bev Perdue issued Executive Order No. 128 authorizing the expansion of the NC Pre-K program to serve up to 6,300 additional children by January 1, 2013.
 An estimated 1,000 of those children can begin to be served immediately in Pre-K classrooms across the state.

 "Through good economic times and bad, North Carolina's enduring commitment has been to educate our children.
 Now more than ever, as we sit poised for an economic recovery, any delay in preparing our kids to be tomorrow's workforce is simply unacceptable," Gov. Perdue said.
 "After the General Assembly cut early education programs by 20 percent, thousands of our youngest students were cut out of the Pre-K classroom.
 Today we can welcome many of them in."